Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 To the right of the inflection point, the exchange rate is strongly pegged at 200 tokens-per-BCH.
 This reduces volatility and makes it easier to budget costs for grants, making governance by the community easier.

 Since the peg is locked, it also eliminates incentive for speculative investment.
-It means the only incentive to hold the token is for the purpose of governance, to direct newly minted funds into projects that will sustain the community.
+It means <u>the only incentive to hold the token is for the purpose of governance</u>, to direct newly minted funds into projects that will grow the Foundation and further its mission.

 ##### Low Demand: Unprofitable Liquidity<a name="lowDemand"></a>
 If token issuance is mismanaged or investment of time is misallocated to unprofitable projects, there will be an over-supply of tokens in the market.
 This will drive the price of the token down.
 Token holders will always be able to ‘cash out’, but at an increasingly degraded exchange rate.